 In 2015, the Port Commission approved an ENA with Teatro ZinZanni and a financial partner, operating together as TZK Broadway, LLC for the lease and development of Seawall Lots 323 and 324.
-The project includes a dinner-theater, a maximum 200-room, 40-foot-high boutique hotel, an approximately 14,000-square foot privately financed public park, and ancillary uses.
+The project includes a dinner-theater, a maximum 200-room, 40-foot-high boutique hotel, an approximately 14,000 square feet privately financed public park, and ancillary uses.
 This project was further refined through the entitlement process and its hotel room count is now 192.
 The Port Commission and the Board of Supervisors both endorsed a non-binding term sheet for the project in 2016.
 On September 10, 2019, pursuant to Resolution 19-36, the Port Commission approved the proposed lease for this project.
 On January 14, 2020, the Board of Supervisors adopted Resolution No. 05-20, approving the proposed lease as well.
-The developer has secured project entitlements and is currently seeking building permit and construction financing.
-Due to the impact of the pandemic on the hospitality industry, the project timeline now anticipates construction to start by early 2023 with completion by 2024 or 2025.
+The developer has secured project entitlements and is currently seeking building permits and construction financing.
+As hotel occupancy has not recovered to the pre-pandemic levels, the developer is seeking appropriate financing.
+The project timeline now anticipates construction to start by 2024 with completion by 2025 or 2026.